timothyphi/torgaddon/README.md

 ## Running the application in Production

-It's recommended to build the browser assets (steps 2, 3, and 5) on a seperate machine.
+It's recommended to build the browser assets (steps 3, 4, and 6) on a seperate machine.

-1. Move those assets to the production machine
+1. Move those assets in `public` to the production machine

-1. Setup the environment file (step 4)
+1. Setup the environment file (step 5)

 1. Run the Axum server